Students Admitted with an English as a Second Language Requirement (ESLR): Foundation Program required

 STEP 1: Register in your assigned ESLA course level

-- You are also permitted to register in the next ESLA course level (along with the same course load) as soon as registration for the next term is available.
+- You are also permitted to register in the next ESLA course level as soon as registration for the next term is available (with the same course load).

 STEP 2: Register in any ‘other credit’ you are permitted

-Further restrictions may apply to your listed ‘other credit’ course load:
+Further restrictions may apply to your listed ‘other credit’ course load and can vary by term:

 If you are an Undergraduate degree student (e.g. admitted to a Bachelor of Arts program)